Future of OADI uncertain as Dionne departs

-Miyani Clark’19 worked as an Equity Peer Mentor.
+Miyani Clark’19 has worked as an Equity Peer Mentor in the past.
 The program matches first-year students with upperclassmen from similar backgrounds in hopes of giving students guidance throughout their first year.
-The mentors “do a lot,” Clark explained where every mentor shapes their work around the mentees resulting in a vastly different experience case by case.
+The mentors “do a lot,” Clark explained.
+Every mentor shapes their work around the mentees resulting in a vastly different experience case by case.
 “They’re my kids,” Clark added.
-To Clark, the program is central and vital as a way for students who share identities to build a connection and not feel as alone as they transition into the world of academia.
+To Clark, the program is a central and vital way for students who share identities to build a connection and not feel as alone as they transition into the world of academia.

-“I would not be here on this campus were it not for SEL [Student Excellence and Leadership] and OADI,” Clark said, and so cutting funding to these programs and eliminating Dionne’s position seemed like a huge mistake to Clark and other students.
+“I would not be here on this campus were it not for SEL [Student Excellence and Leadership] and OADI,” Clark said.

 Clark argued that the programs Dionne led were an important investment into students who may otherwise have been ignored.
-It is an investment that helps retention and helps students succeed, Clark said.
-“People come to Beloit because of the OADI…it shows students how much [Beloit] does care.”
+It is an investment that helps retention and helps students succeed, Clark said adding that “people come to Beloit because of the OADI…it shows students how much [Beloit] does care.”

 Guzman saw all of the work Dionne did on campus as a clear indication of how “he always had everyone’s best interests in mind and always cared about the students.”

-To Guzman, Dionne’s departure seemed like the college “taking away resources from those students that need them most.”
+Guzman added that Dionne’s departure seemed like the college was “taking away resources from those students that need them most.”

 “Who are we supposed to go to?
 Who is going to look out for the undocumented community here?
-Who is going to look out for all these identities that are constantly being attacked?…The college is going to have to step up,” Guzman added.
+Who is going to look out for all these identities that are constantly being attacked?…The college is going to have to step up,” she said.

 Dr. Jesse Carr a postdoctoral fellow working with the OADI expressed similar concerns to Dionne about the OADI.
 As a postdoctoral fellow, Carr will also be leaving Beloit at the end of the 2018-2019 academic year.
 The departure of Dr. Nicole Truesdell last year left the office with “no true director,” Carr said.
 Currently, Dr. Atiera Coleman serves as the Interim Senior Director of OADI, she is, therefore, doing this in addition to directing the McNair Scholars Program.